Leah1977/Fit_Time_MS4/README.md

 5. Navigate to the Project GitHub repository.

-6. Under the Repository Family_Favs, click download.
+6. Under the Repository Fit_Time_MS4, navigate to the code dropdown menu and Clone.

 7. This will trigger a new gitpod workspace that you can work on.

+### To Fork this repository, you should follow these steps.

+1. Log into GitHub

+2. Navigate to the Project GitHub repository.

+3. In the top right corner of the page, click "Fork".

 ### Acknowledgements

-Much thanks to my mentor Nishant Kumar for giving great support and encouragement throughout my third Milestone Project.
+Much thanks to my mentor Nishant Kumar for giving great support and encouragement throughout my fourth Milestone Project.

 Much thanks to Code Institute Tutors for pointing me in the right direction when I was going off course.

-The support from the tutors was always excellent and their patience with me was much appreciated.
+Once again, the support from the tutors was always excellent and their patience with me was much appreciated.

 Thanks also to support from the Slack Community.